Subhrotechinfo/nodejs-Assignment-autoscript/README.md

 - Includes Autoscript with a prompter
 - Deployed in AWS
 - http://ec2-13-235-32-210.ap-south-1.compute.amazonaws.com:8080/hello

-`Please not Password has only been encrypted and stored and not other datas like - name, emailid`
+`Please note datas has been encrypted and stored.`

 #### Author
 ##### Subhro Chatterjee